Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 - Pro: ~$59/month (5 users, 3 Brand Voices, advanced features)

-- Business: Custom pricing
+- Business: Custom pricing (enterprise-level)

 Pros:

-- Exceptional long-form output
+- Exceptional long-form output quality

-- Surfer SEO integration is smooth
+- Surfer SEO integration is seamless

 Cons:

-- Steeper learning curve than simpler alternatives
+- Steeper learning curve than simpler tools

 - Pricier than most competitors at entry level